 I want to find new things and rediscover things that excited me in the past.
 I want to listen to new music and meet new people, since almost everyone I know left New York for the summer.
 I don’t mind being stuck here, though.
 I need this time alone to selfishly feed my interests and remember what I feel like when I feel like myself, when I’m not running away from my own thoughts.

 I am cringing as I type this because I know how clichéd it sounds, but that truth is something else I’m learning not to run from.
 Last week I mentioned this quote from Sylvia Plath: “Go out and do something.
 It isn’t your room that’s a prison, it’s yourself.”
-I think the key to enjoying this summer will be forcing myself to turn my prison into a sanctuary, something that helps me grown instead of keeping me confined. ♦
+I think the key to enjoying this summer will be forcing myself to turn my prison into a sanctuary, something that helps me grow instead of keeping me confined. ♦